 - 2 1/2 cups (350g) all-purpose flour

 - 1/8 teaspoon baking soda

-2 Cream the butter and sugar: Place the softened butter, cream cheese, lemon zest, lemon extract, vanilla extract, both sugars and salt in the bowl of a stand mixer fit with a paddle attachment.
-Cream the ingredients together until the butter is light, fluffy, and clings to the side of the bowl.
+Place the softened butter, cream cheese, lemon zest, lemon extract, vanilla extract, both sugars and salt in the bowl of a stand mixer fit with a paddle attachment.
+Beat the ingredients together until the butter is light, fluffy, and clings to the side of the bowl.

 Using the flat bottom of a glass, press down and form thick disks, about 2 inches wide.
+If the dough starts sticking to the bottom of the glass, dip the glass in the sugar before continuing.
 Sprinkle some extra sugar over each cookie.